UIUCLearningLanguageLab/LabWebsite/content/tools+data.md

 __Website:__  https://github.com/UIUCLearningLanguageLab/Ludwig-Template

 ### Ludwig-Viz
-Used internally, to quickly visualize metrics tracked as part o fone or more jobs submitted to `Ludwig`.
+Used internally, to quickly visualize metrics tracked as part of one or more jobs submitted to `Ludwig`.
 For example, compare learning curves (e.g. MSE) for groups of neural networks each trained with different hyper-parameters.

 __Website:__  https://github.com/phueb/LudwigViz